 Finally, the District faces challenges from shifting external circumstances.
 Beacon Hill is working on the biggest overhaul of education funding in decades.
 State education officials are guiding implementation of enormous reforms to English language learner education.
 The City of Lynn faces serious financial shortfalls.
 And state finance officials have expressed skepticism about the city’s ability to pay for the new schools that we so desperately need.
 I believe that drawing on my experience on the Committee, my legal training and my business background, I can continue to be helpful to the Lynn Public Schools as we face these external pressures.

 Progress and Priorities

-As we face these pressures, we continue to make progress on important issues.
+As we face these pressures, we have made progress on these important issues:

 In 2018, for the first time in several years, the Lynn Public Schools was fully funded by the city in the eyes of the state.
 In 2020, we were able to add over sixty new positions, the vast majority of which will be student facing.

 3) Adding After School Activities

 We all know the value of meaningful activities after school.
 Not only do they offer so many great learning opportunities, but after school programs in our public schools can offer an outlet to families struggling with increases to their cost of living.

 I have worked on bringing wrestling to Lynn for several years.
 Wrestling is a great sport for a lot of reasons – it teaches discipline, builds confidence and gives student-athletes of all sizes a chance to participate.
 It’s a particularly great fit for Lynn because of the low cost of participation for athletes and small space needs relative to other sports.